Urwissen/scrimba-emoji-app/README.md

 # Emoji Array

-<p>Project idea from [Scrimba.com](http://Scrimba.com) - used for GitHub basic training</p>
+Project idea from Scrimba.com - Used for GitHub basic training

 ## What?
 An empty html get an JS-injection.
-It give your possibility to type in some emoji and store it in an array.
+You have the possibility to type an emoji into an input field which will be stored in your array and then displayed in a container.

+There are buttons to insert input either at the beginning or at the end, also the first or last object can be removed.

 ## Why?
 The project was build to navigate over GitHub, use the VSCode connection und train commits.